Skip to main content Skip to secondary navigation

 • They are very concerned and critical about the ethics and practicalities of engagement

-• They don't want it to be extractive, burdensome, awkward, or cringy
+• They don't want relationships with partners to be extractive, burdensome, awkward, or cringy

-• Very daunted by the idea of finding community partners themselves (rarely will they have pre-existing relationships)
+• Very daunted by the idea of finding community partners themselves (rarely will they have pre-existing relationships), so indicate how you will facilitate these connections

 • Concerned about doing interviews or other skills- need training